 The second objective of each landowner coalition is to protect and preserve members’ land and water sources from abuse and contamination by gas companies.
 Oftentimes, when gas companies approach landowners to lease their oil and gas rights, the companies try the high-pressure sales approach.
 Almost invariably, the standard lease agreements that landowners will be asked to sign permit an oil and gas company broad and unfettered discretion to use landowners’ properties.
 Each landowner coalition seeks to protect members’ rights and ensure members’ properties are not abused by a gas drilling company.

 Speak To A Lawyer Before Signing Your Rights Away

 With recent improvements in the technology used to extract oil and gas reserves within the Marcellus Shale, landmen representing large oil and gas companies have rushed to secure leases for oil and gas subsurface rights.

 Pennsylvania landowners know there could be value underneath their property.
 The decision to lease your oil and gas rights can prove to be difficult and may be made more complicated by pressure to act quickly.
 Before signing an oil and gas lease or surface use agreement, it is important to have the lease and agreement reviewed by an experienced oil and gas lawyer.
-The lawyers at Hopkins Heltzel Law Firm will ensure you have a legally binding contract that maximizes the value of your rights.
+The lawyers at Hopkins Heltzel Attorneys at Law will ensure you have a legally binding contract that maximizes the value of your rights.